Can I take my dog into the Christmas Market?

 Do I have to pay to get into St Albans Christmas Market?

 No!
-There is no admission fee to enter the Market or any of the Meraki activities.
+There is no admission fee to enter the Market.
 It will cost £5 per child to visit Father Christmas and get a gift.

 How can I locate my lost property?